smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 </enum>
 ```

 The app developer portal should allow a developer to specify an app as a local web app.
-Also as the app platforms increase (2 -> 3) a new way to specify preferences should be introduced.
+As the app platforms increase (2 -> 3) a new way to specify preferences should be introduced.
 The element `BOTH` should be deprecated and replaced by `ALL`.

 ### WebSocket transport